The Advanced Certificate in Clinical Bioethics

 Program Description

 This part-time program prepares clinicians to appropriately respond to moral challenges in patient care.
-Students can complete 1-2 tracks at the University of Rochester Medical Center.
 Instructors are faculty from the Department of Health Humanities & Bioethics, including the core members of the clinical ethics consultation team.
-All clinical experiences will take place in UR Medicine Laboratories located at the University of Rochester Medical Center, 601 Elmwood Avenue, Rochester, NY 14642.

 Educational Objectives

 This program is designed for health care professionals and students in health-related programs.
-The program 1) prepares students to apply philosophical and conceptional foundations of bioethics patient care and health care decision making; 2) master skills necessary for resolving ethical conflicts, including active listening, empathy, mediation, and conflict resolution; and 3) differentiate and appraise legal and ethical obligations in patient care and health care decision making.
+The program prepares students to 1) apply philosophical and conceptional foundations of bioethics patient care and health care decision making; 2) describe and practice skills and processes designed to address ethical conflicts, including information-gathering, active listening, and empathetic communication; and 3) differentiate and appraise legal and ethical obligations in patient care and health care decision making.

 How To Apply

-This program accepts applications on a rolling basis.
-Review the Application Timeline to ensure your application and all supporting materials are submitted prior to the deadline.
+We are currently accepting applications and admitting new students to the program once a year.
+Review the Application Timeline and the table below* to ensure your application and all supporting materials are submitted prior to the deadline.
 Early applications are strongly encouraged.

 Eligibility